NasrOmar/Navbar-Single-Page-Scroll/README.md

 # window.scroll
 Fixed navbar with sticky effect using JavaScript.

-Scroll to Section "smooth" using smoothscroll by: https://github.com/iamdustan/smoothscroll
+Scroll to Section "smooth" using smoothscroll polyfill by: https://github.com/iamdustan/smoothscroll